Operator algebras and conjugacy problem for the pseudo-Anosov automorphisms of a surface

 \section{Introduction}

-{\bf A. Conjugacy problem.} Let $Mod~(X)$ be the mapping class group of a compact surface $X$, i.e. the group of the orientation preserving automorphisms of $X$ modulo the trivial ones.
-Recall that $\phi,\phi'\in Mod~(X)$ are the conjugate automorphisms, whenever $\phi'=h\circ\phi\circ h^{-1}$ for an $h\in Mod~(X)$.
-It is not hard to see that the conjugation is an equivalence relation which splits the mapping class group into the disjoint classes of conjugate automorphisms.
-The invariants of the conjugacy classes in $Mod~(X)$ is an important and difficult problem studied by Hemion \cite{Hem1}, Mosher \cite{Mos1} and others.
-Knowing such invariants leads to a topological classification of the three-dimensional manifolds, which fiber over the circle with the monodromy $\phi\in Mod~(X)$ \cite{Thu2}.
+{\bf A. ~Conjugacy problem.} Let $Mod~(X)$ be the mapping class group of a compact surface $X$, i.e. the group of orientation preserving automorphisms of $X$ modulo the trivial ones.
+Recall that $\phi,\phi'\in Mod~(X)$ are conjugate automorphisms, whenever $\phi'=h\circ\phi\circ h^{-1}$ for an $h\in Mod~(X)$.
+It is not hard to see that conjugation is an equivalence relation which splits the mapping class group into disjoint classes of conjugate automorphisms.
+The construction of invariants of the conjugacy classes in $Mod~(X)$ is an important and difficult problem studied by Hemion \cite{Hem1}, Mosher \cite{Mos1}, and others.
+Any knowledge of such invariants leads to a topological classification of three-dimensional manifolds, which fiber over the circle with monodromy $\phi\in Mod~(X)$ \cite{Thu2}.